Goals of the Supply Chain / Quality Assurance Supplier Process:

 - The supplier must assume full responsibility for the quality of its commercial vehicle products and services and the integrity of its processes, continuing to work to improve process capability and product quality.

-- STEMCO should not be required to verify that the supplier has provided acceptable product.
+- STEMCO should not be required to verify that the supplier has provided an acceptable product.

 - Each supplier should have in place or develop an effective quality system based on the fundamentals listed within ISO 9001.

 - A supplier’s quality system should target defect prevention rather than defect detection, monitor the performance of its manufacturing and business system processes, to include statistically based quality planning, with the goal of reduced variation and continuous improvement.

 - If a supplier cannot meet the requirement of being ISO 9001 certified as a minimum, then every effort should be made by the supplier to get certified or their business may be terminated in favor of a supplier who is certified.
 During the interim process of becoming certified, non-certified suppliers will either be subject to a periodic audit or a self-certification survey by the STEMCO site that receives the supplier’s product.
 The decision on which STEMCO certification process the supplier will be subjected to will be based on supplier’s history, performance, and location proximity to the STEMCO site.
 Please refer to STEMCO Supplier Quality Manual for more details.

 - STEMCO’s Supply Chain Department is responsible for coordinating the supplier selection and approval process.
 Assistance from other departments within STEMCO is utilized to assure that recommended suppliers can consistently meet STEMCO’s specifications.

 - STEMCO requires each potential supplier to complete a Supplier Profile, which provides us with essential information necessary in our supplier selection/approval process.
 The Supplier Profile form is located on our web-site.